 I’ll write down what I’ve found so far.

 Formerly known on MTurk as “Dolores Labs”, CrowdFlower was a Requester many new Turkers turned to in order to build up their approval rating and number of approved HITs.
-There are a lot of mixed reviews out there regarding them, some justified, some not.
+There are a lot of mixed reviews out there regarding them, most justified, some not.

 The positives about CrowdFlower are that unless you’re an outright scam artist or barely literate, they won’t reject you.
 Rather, they’ll just quality screen you out of certain jobs.